Nancy LeaMond

 Location: Bethesda, MD

-Nancy has been named by The Hill as one of the “Top Lobbyists” every year since 2011.
-In 2020, Nancy received the first ever Lifetime Achievement award from the Women in Government Relations.
-The National Institute for Lobbying & Ethics also named Nancy one of its 2020 Top Lobbyists.
-In 2016, she received the What’s Next Boomer Business Innovation Award for Vision, Leadership and Integrity, and she was named one of Next Avenue’s 2017 Influencers in Aging.
+Nancy has been named by The Hill as a “Top Lobbyist” every year since 2011 and as one Washington, D.C.’s Most Influential People Shaping Policy in the health care category by Washingtonian Magazine four years in a row.
+In 2020, she received the first-ever Lifetime Achievement award from the Women in Government Relations.
+The National Institute for Lobbying & Ethics also named Nancy one of its 2020 and 2022 Top Lobbyists.